Andrew-Klaas/Hcorp-stack/README.md

 	]
 	primary_vault = ssh://ec2-34-224-57-107.compute-1.amazonaws.com

-3. SSH into primary_vault, and then setup vault and mysql
-	# use the url of the database and this pre-created script to configure vault for creating dynamic
-	# usernames and password, you will need to pass the db_endpoint and your db_username and db_password
+SSH into primary_vault so we can setup vault's mysql backend.
+Use the url of the database (from the terraform output above) and this pre-created script to configure vault for creating dynamic usernames and password, you will need to pass the db_endpoint and your db_username and db_password

 	[andrewklaas@ip-10-103-9-162 tmp]$ /tmp/setup_mysql_vault.sh akproject-mysql.caaqf9qz0wbw.us-east-1.rds.amazonaws.com akuser akpassword

-   the output should look like this (write down your mysql IP) Success!
+the output should look like this (write down your mysql IP)

+   	Success!
 Data written to: mysql/roles/app
 	Key            	Value
 	---            	-----